MoOx/eslint-config-i-am-meticulous/README.md

 ### React

-To use the meticulous React rule set:
+To use the meticulous React rule set (that extends the default one):

 ```console
 $ npm i -D eslint eslint-plugin-react eslint-config-i-am-meticulous